-At Council Ring Family Clinic, We went the extra mile, and we are now providing laboratory services to collect blood and urine samples not only for our patients, so patients don’t need to go to the laboratory for that, but we also offer this new service to our patients even if the lab.
-Ordered by another doctor.
+At Council Ring Family Clinic, We went the extra mile, and we are now providing laboratory services to collect blood and urine samples to our patients, So you don’t need to go to the laboratory, save the trip, and have your health taken care in one place .
 To know more please contact our clinic today.

 Lacerations, abrasions, burns, and puncture wounds are common in the outpatient setting.
 Because wounds can quickly become infected, the most important aspect of treating a minor wound is irrigation and cleaning.
 Occlusion of the wound is key to preventing contamination.
 Suturing, if required, can be completed up to 24 hours after the trauma occurs, depending on the wound site.
 Tissue adhesives are equally effective for low-tension wounds with linear edges that can be evenly approximated.
 Although patients are often instructed to keep their wounds covered and dry after suturing, they can get wet within the first 24 to 48 hours without increasing the risk of infection.
 Tetanus toxoid should be administered as soon as possible to patients who have not received a booster in the past 10 years.
 Superficial mild wound infections can be treated with topical agents, whereas deeper mild and moderate infections should be treated with oral antibiotics.
 Most severe infections, and moderate infections in high-risk patients, require initial parenteral antibiotics.

 Our Family physicians often treat patients with minor wounds, such as simple lacerations, abrasions, bites, and burns.

 Skin Lesions are bumps such as moles, cysts, warts, or skin tags.
 Most are benign (non-cancerous), but they can be painful, unsightly or restrict movement; you may want to have them removed.
 Most skin lesions do not cause serious problems, but you may want to have them removed for practical or cosmetic reasons.